128 people tests positive in New Caledonia since March, 18 2020, including 70 since March, 7 2021.

 - On arrival in New Caledonia, a fourteen-day quarantine period in a requisitioned hotel, concluded by a test, remains compulsory.

-- The Government remains responsible for the logistical management and the financing (at least until the end of August) of the quarantine period.
+- The Government remains responsible for the logistical management and the financing of the quarantine period.

 - Tickets are sold by Air France, Aircalin, and the other usual sellers.

 - The ability to return to New Caledonia depends upon the availability of hotel rooms in requisitioned hotels.

 - French nationals located in the Pacific region may transit through New Caledonia on their way to France.